Getting started

 Coach

 Teams sit inside your club.
-Each team has its own squad, its own events, and its own evaluation framework.
-You can have multiple teams in one club.
+Each team has its own squad, events, and evaluation framework.
+You can have as many teams as you need within one club.

 1